mazx4960/Website-Blog/README.md

 * More robust User authentication system

 ### Completed updates
+* Adding google calendar API support to pull data about your daily schedule
+* Display day scehdule on home page
 * Change the home page interface: displaying only the daily schedule and adding new post while collapsing the posts today as well as the notifications
 * Allow the searching of users
 * Added collapsible navigation bar